-You know the meaning of the word Ikigai?
+Do you know the meaning of the word ikigai?
 This Japanese word is used to represent the purpose of life, the purpose of a person's life, a force that motivates the reason for living.
-In this article we will invest in depth the meaning and concept of the word Ikigai and its importance.
+In this article, we will go deep into the meaning and concept of the word Ikigai and its importance.

-Ikigai is not just an art, it is a philosophy, a concept, a secret, a lifestyle, some apply it to work, culture, art, while others take it to the spiritual side.
-As it is a very complex subject, we will summarize it below:
+Ikigai is not just an art, it's a philosophy, a concept, a secret, a lifestyle, some apply it to work, culture, art, while others even take it to the spiritual side.
+As it is a very complex subject, let's do a summary below:

-The word iki-gai it is written with the ideograms [生き甲斐] where [生き] means to live and [甲斐] means effect, value, result or something worthwhile.
-Iki-gai is nothing more than a word that represents a goal in life, something to continue living for.
+The word iki-gai is written with the characters [生き甲斐] where [生き] means to live and [甲斐] means effect, value, result or something worthwhile.
+Iki-gai is nothing more than a word that represents a goal in life, something to keep living for.

-Although it looks like one simply Japanese word, its meaning is quite strong and should not be used lightly.
-There are numerous theories related to Ikigai that we will address throughout the article.
+Although it looks like just a japanese word, its meaning is quite strong and should not be used lightly.
+There are numerous theories related to Ikigai that we will cover throughout the article.

-There are people who try to unravel the true meaning of life, transforming ikigai into an art that leads people to discover their purpose in life.
+There are people who try to unravel the true meaning of life, turning ikigai into an art that leads people to discover their life purpose.
 Will you be able to unravel its meaning?

 The Ikigai concept is believed to have historical origins and meanings from the Heian period (794 to 1185) or much earlier.
-The character [甲] comes from a shell or shell that was very valuable in the past.
-The character [斐] literally means beautiful, flowery or printed.
+The ideogram [甲] comes from shell or carapace which was something very valuable in the past.
+The ideogram [斐] literally means beautiful, flowery or patterned.

-Some link this word with other concepts involving valuable things like passion and skills, in addition to the words yarigai which means value of doing and hatarakigai which means value of working.
-We can see this ideal working in different parts of Japanese culture, such as punctuality, respect and peace.
+Some link this word with other concepts involving values such as passion and skills, in addition to the words yarigai which means value of doing and hatarakigai which means value of working.
+We can see this ideal at work in different parts of Japanese culture such as punctuality, respect and peace.

-Some claim that the Japanese longevity has a strong Ikigai concept relationship.
-We can reflect on how the Japanese culture and community works to understand that having a real goal in life results in the growth of Japan as a country and a pleasant society.
+Some claim that the longevity of the japanese has strong concept relationship with Ikigai.
+We can reflect on how the Japanese culture and community works to understand that having a real purpose in life results in Japan growing as a pleasant country and society.

 According to Japanese tradition, everyone has an ikigai (or purpose in life), something quite obvious and logical.
-The big problem is that most people cannot find this purpose or do not live up to it.
+The big problem is that most people can't find that purpose or don't live up to it.

-Some claim that this concept and philosophy can even provide a long, satisfying and healthy life.
-A great example is in the inhabitants of Okinawa who live according to this philosophy, the place with the highest proportion of people reaching 100 years on planet earth.
+Some claim that this concept and philosophy can even lead to a long, satisfying and healthy life.
+A great example is found in the inhabitants of Okinawa who live according to this philosophy, the place with the highest proportion of people reaching 100 years of age on planet earth.

-"Ikigai is your reason for living, it is the reason that you wake up every day." – Ken Mogi
+"Ikigai is your reason for living, it's the reason you wake up every day." – Ken Mogi

-We know that Ikigai is a lifestyle with the goal of bringing harmony, longevity and full satisfaction in various areas of life.
+We know that Ikigai is a way of life with the aim of bringing harmony, longevity and full satisfaction in various areas of life.
 Below we can see a common representation of the concept of Ikigai through a mandala that involves something we love, something we are good at, something we can get paid for, and something the world needs.

-In each circle we can see a combination of 4 different themes that are Passion, Profession, Vocation and Mission.
-The goal is to find answers to questions such as:
+In each circle we can see a junction of 4 different themes that are Passion, Profession, Vocation and Mission.
+The goal is to find the answers to questions such as: